Project Advance: History

-In 1972 six Central New York high school administrators approached Syracuse University about establishing a college readiness program to challenge high school seniors.
+In 1972, six Central New York high school administrators approached Syracuse University about establishing a college readiness program to challenge high school seniors.

 The administrators hoped to address growing concerns about “senioritis”—the tendency of college-bound seniors to not take their final year seriously because of a lack of incentive.
 Having completed their graduation requirements early, these students would use their senior year to relax and socialize rather than readying themselves for the transition from high school to college-level work.

 A working model

 To solve the problem presented by the school superintendents, SU administrators explored ways in which carefully designed and controlled “concurrent enrollment” (sometimes called “dual enrollment”) courses could be taught for credit within the high school as part of the regular academic program.
 A committee of deans, academic chairmen, and faculty discussed multiple solutions before proposing a college readiness program that would be self-sufficient and capable of implementation and expansion without creating a financial burden for the university or an instructional overload for cooperating faculty.

 The model was designed to best utilize existing resources—the college courses would be taught by trained high school teachers as part of their regular teaching load.
-This would ensure that the courses could be taught during the regular school day, so as to not negatively impact students’ schedules.
+This would ensure that the courses could be taught during the regular school day, so as not to negatively impact students’ schedules.

 New standards

-Early in the design process three major factors became apparent:
+Early in the design process, three major factors became apparent: